-I get a variety of questions on our Facebook page, but they often follow a few specific themes.
+I get a variety of questions about potty training, but they often follow a few specific themes.
 One of these themes is that of night training – when to start it, how long it takes, and what to expect.

 First of all, know that it is perfectly normal for night training to take longer than day training.
 Yes, there are children who will do both around the same time, or one right after the other, but there are also many who may need longer to develop the bladder control while they sleep.